Birmingham Museum of Art: The Clarence B. Hanson Jr. Library

-Named for Clarence Bloodworth Hanson Jr., former publisher of the Birmingham News and a Birmingham Museum of Art board member for 24 years, the museum's library is one of the most comprehensive art research libraries in the southeastern US.
-Holdings include a broad range of materials including general art reference works, auction catalogues, artists' files, periodicals, indexes, exhibition catalogs, and databases.
-The Chellis Wedgwood Library, the largest and most comprehensive special collection in the world related to Josiah Wedgwood and his manufactures, along with the Beeson rare book holdings, make this the US center for the study of Wedgwood.
-Among these holdings are letters from John Flaxman and Benjamin West, and Sir William Hamilton's collection of engravings from antique vases, known as the Hamilton Folios, the first European color-plate books.
+Named for Clarence Bloodworth Hanson Jr., former publisher of the Birmingham News and a Birmingham Museum of Art board member for 24 years, the museum's library includes holdings such as general art reference works, auction catalogues, artists' files, periodicals, indexes, exhibition catalogs, and databases.
+The Chellis Wedgwood Library includes letters from John Flaxman and Benjamin West, and Sir William Hamilton's collection of engravings from antique vases, known as the Hamilton Folios, the first European color-plate books.

+History

 Birmingham Art Club

-The roots of the museum date back to 1908 and the founding of the Birmingham Art Club which endeavored to amass a public art collection for the benefit of the citizens of Birmingham, which had been founded as a new industrial city only 37 years prior.
+The roots of the museum date back to 1908 and the founding of the Birmingham Art Club which aimed to build a public art collection for the citizens of Birmingham, which had been founded as a new industrial city only 37 years prior.
 In 1927 they were able to display their collection in the galleries of the new Birmingham Public Library.
-Over the next two decades the club continued to add to the collection and raise support in the press and in City Hall for the concept of a new building.
+Over the next two decades the club continued to add to the collection and raise support in the press and in city hall for a new building.

 First exhibition

-In September 1950 a governing board was created to oversee the creation of a museum as "an institution of public service, educational and recreational, with all the people welcome".
+In September 1950, a governing board was created to oversee the creation of a museum as "an institution of public service, educational and recreational, with all the people welcome".
 The following February the board hired Richard Foster Howard to serve as the first museum director.
-In April 1951 the newly established Birmingham Museum of Art presented a public "Opening Exhibition" housed in five unused rooms in City Hall.
-The exhibition included some pieces from the existing Art Club collection as well as a large number of loaned works from museums across the Eastern half of the United States.
-The result was considered to be "the finest showing of great objects of art in the South to date."
+In April 1951 the newly established Birmingham Museum of Art presented a public "opening exhibition" housed in five unused rooms in city hall.
+The exhibition included some pieces from the existing Art Club collection as well as a large number of loaned works from museums across the eastern half of the United States.